Holiday houses in Blueys Beach

 Sand on Blueys Beach - Dogs welcomed!
 3 Bedrooms

 Steps from sparkling Blueys Beach, this relaxed coastal getaway offers 3 spacious bedrooms, 2 living areas, a study nook and a fully equipped kitchen.
 Enjoy sunset BBQs on the top-floor balcony.
 With the beach being dog-friendly, everyone can enjoy long walks and ocean views.
-A perfect escape for unwinding, exploring the coast and creating memories. *Please note that there may be some construction activity at the rear of the house, which could result in occasional noise..*
+A perfect escape for unwinding, exploring the coast and creating memories. *Please note some construction noise may be present during weekdays*

 Popular amenities for Blueys Beach holiday rentals